sprangerik/corruption-detection/draft-sprang-avtcore-corruption-detection.md

 This means that the sender MUST NOT add >= 127 consecutive samples to droppable frames, otherwise the most significant bits may come out of sync.

-If needed, a “sync message” can be added to guarantee sequence index alignment even if no samples are available.
+If needed, a "sync message" can be added to guarantee sequence index alignment even if no samples are available.
 This is done by sending a truncated message containing just B and the sequence index.

 ### Spatial Layer Considerations

 When multiple spatial layers are present within a single SSRC, the sender MUST produce a separate and independent stream of corruption detection headers for each spatial layer.
 This ensures that a receiver can decode and verify the highest spatial layer that is part of the stream they are receiving, and any layers culled by a middlebox does not affect the integrity of e.g. the sequence index series for that layer.

-When using a scalability mode where a higher spatial layer uses inter-layer prediction (prediction between frames belonging to the same temporal unit, e.g. the "SxTx" modes in the W3C SVC spec), then the frame should be treated as a key-frame if any frame in the dependency chain within that temporal layer is a key-frame.
+When using a scalability mode where a higher spatial layer uses inter-layer prediction (prediction between frames belonging to the same temporal unit, e.g. the "SxTx" modes in the W3C {{SVC}} spec), then the frame should be treated as a key-frame if any frame in the dependency chain within that temporal layer is a key-frame.
-// TODO: Get the ref to work

 ### Sample Filtering